MechWarrior 2: Mercenaries: Plot

-The buildup to a war between the two Great Powers suddenly comes to a dramatic twist with the invasion of the Clans.
-The player is thrust into the battles against the "unknown mechs" of the Clans.
-For a time captured by Clan Wolf, the player escapes in a stolen hovertank and returns to the Inner Sphere to fight in some of the most pivotal battles of the invasion, such as the Battle of Wolcott (which is represented inaccurately as a multi-day campaign rather than a multi-minute ambush) as well as the climactic Invasion of Luthien.
+In the game's remaining missions, the player is thrust into battles against the "unknown 'Mechs" of the invading Clans.
+Captured by the enemy, the player escapes their BattleMech guards in a stolen hovertank and returns to the Inner Sphere.
+The player goes on to fight in some of the most pivotal battles of the war, such as the Battle of Wolcott and the game's climactic campaign, the Invasion of Luthien.